Return to Award-winning journalism

 Phil Nancarrow, pastor of Portage Lake United Church

-located near the MTU campus, said some of the people hes spoken
+located near the MTU campus, said some of the people he’s spoken

 with since police discovered the bombs Monday have expressed anger